Ibrahima Sory Bangoura (footballer, born 2004)

-Ibrahima Sory Bangoura (born 5 January 2004) is a Guinean professional footballer who plays for Genk.
+Ibrahima Sory Bangoura (born 5 January 2004) is a Guinean professional footballer who plays for Genk and the Guinea national team.

 Club career

 In May 2022, Bangoura signed a four-your deal with Genk.
 He made his league debut on 24 April 2024 against Union Saint-Gilloise.

+International career

+Bangoura was called up to the senior Guinea national team for friendlies in June 2026.